Description

 - Jumps, drops, berms, skinnies the lot and just built by Rowan Sorrell and the Back on Track team.

 - The Bike Park is located near Bryn Bettws Lodge, Gyfylchi and can be accessed from Y Wal trail.
-The adult bike park has a range of different Orange dot graded runs each with different types of berms and jumps.
+The adult bike park has a range (around 5) of different Orange dot graded runs each with different types of berms and jumps.

-- Afan Bike Park is situated above the village of Tonmawr, at the Bryn Bettws Lodge MTB Centre, there is parking at the centre car park.
-Post code: SA12 9SP
+- Afan Bike Park is situated above the village of Tonmawr, at the Bryn Bettws Lodge MTB Centre.
+There is parking at the centre car park.
+Postcode: SA12 9SP

 Clubs and Groups